netbymatt/nexrad-level-3-data/README.md

 ```

 ### file
-File can be a buffer or string containing the data from one of the [Available Products]
+File can be a buffer or string containing the data from one of the [available products](#available-products).

 ### options.logger
 By default all messages are logged to the console.
 Messages can be surpressed by passing ``false``.
 A custom logger such as winston or pino can be provided.
 Any logger provided must provide the ``log()`` and ``error()`` functions.